isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/configure-microservices.md

 ---
 # Configure new microservice-based publishing for AEM Guides as a Cloud Service

+>[!NOTE]
+>
+> For now cloud publishing microservice only supports PDF publishing using Native Publishing or DITA-OT.
+We will be adding more output types support to the service in future releases

 The new publishing microservice enables users to run large publishing workloads concurrently on AEM Guides as a Cloud Service and leverage the industry leading Adobe I/O Runtime serverless platform.

 For each publishing request AEM Guides as a Cloud Service runs a separate container which scales horizontally as per the user requests.
 This provides users the capabilities to run multiple publishing request and get performance better than their large on-prem AEM servers.